irworkshop/accountability_datacleaning/R_campfin/wa/lobbying/docs/wa_lobby_diary.md

   add_row(city = "SEATAC", state = "WA")
 ```

-Then, for each row, we attempt to extract every city name for that row’s
+Then, for each row, we attempt to extract every city name (for that
-state from the end of the string.
+row’s state) from the end of the address string sans ZIP code and
+state.

 ``` r
 for (row in seq_along(wa$other_sep)) {